 Germany is known for its gorgeous sights, and the Upper Middle Rhine Valley offers picturesque views and fairytale castles in line with the rest of the country.
 Located between the towns of Koblenz and Bingen, the Rhine Gorge has everything you need for a relaxing, scenic exploration.

-This UNESCO-heritage site is perfect for older adults who are eager to learn more about history with a glass of wine in their hand, produced in one of the local vineyards.
-The imposing mountains are equally striking, but don’t worry about a strenuous hike to the Valley – take a leisurely river cruise instead.
+This UNESCO World Heritage site is perfect for older adults eager to learn more about history, with a glass of wine in hand, produced at one of the local vineyards.
+The imposing mountains are equally striking, but don’t worry about a strenuous hike to the Valley.
+You can take a leisurely river cruise instead.

 While there are some challenging trails along the way, Upper Middle Rhine Valley also features many flat walking paths along the rivers or through its vineyards, perfect for older travellers.
 The region is well-connected by trains and buses, so it’s easy to travel further afield to other promising attractions.